nginx/nginx/SECURITY.md

 Availability issues must meet the following criteria to trigger the security release process:
-- Is present in a standard module included with nginx.
+- Is present in a standard module included with ngnix.
 - Arises from traffic that the module is designed to handle.
 - Resource exhaustion issues are not mitigated by existing timeout, rate limiting, or buffer size configurations, or applying changes is impractical.